Sairyss/system-design-patterns/README.md

 ### Asynchronous communication

+Asynchronous communication is a mode of communication in which the parties involved do not need to be in contact with each other at the same time in order to exchange messages or information.
+In asynchronous communication, messages are typically transmitted between the parties, and then are received and processed at a later time.

+Asynchronous communication is often used in distributed systems, where the parties involved are located in different places, or are operating at different times.
+By using asynchronous communication, the parties can exchange messages without needing to be in contact with each other at the same time, which can improve the flexibility and scalability of the system.

-In async communication, client or message sender doesn't wait for a response.
+In short, when using async communication, client or message sender doesn't wait for a response.
 It just sends a message which is stored until the receiver takes it (fire and forget).

+There are several ways to implement asynchronous communication, including using message queues, event streams, or other mechanisms.
+The choice of approach depends on the specific requirements and constraints of the system, and on the type and amount of data that needs to be exchanged.

 Examples: message brokers developed on top of [AMQP protocol](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) (like [RabbitMQ](https://www.rabbitmq.com/)) or event streams like [Kafka](https://en.wikipedia.org/wiki/Apache_Kafka).